A Guide to ArcGIS Desktop

 Menu bars are for common functions like saving and printing.
 The menu bar consists of pull-downs with common tasks.
 Like most desktop applications, it’s how users intuitively select from a list of commands.
 For example, the geoprocessing menu gives quick access to the 6 most commonly used GIS processing tools.

 Also, you can open panels for searching, Arctoolbox, environment settings, geoprocessing results, ModelBuilder, and Python windows.

 ArcGIS Desktop has three license levels.
 Each one has different capabilities:

 - Advanced (ArcInfo)

-BASIC (ARCVIEW): With the basic license, users miss out on some of the extra functionality found in the standard and advanced products.
+BASIC (ArcView): With the basic license, users miss out on some of the extra functionality found in the standard and advanced products.
 ArcView is still full of GIS spatial analysis and basic map creation tools.
-But it lacks in some of the geodatabase, conversion and advanced manipulation tools.
+But it lacks some of the geodatabase, conversion, and advanced manipulation tools.

 STANDARD (ARCEDITOR): With ArcEditor, you get all of the state-of-the-art tools in ArcView.
 But ArcEditor adds extra editing capabilities and multi-user editing abilities.

 ADVANCED (ArcInfo): ArcInfo is the highest licensed product in ArcGIS.
 It gives you the complete list of tools readily available at your fingertips.
 For example, you get advanced feature manipulation, processing, and high-end cartography tools.

 ARCGIS ADMINISTRATOR: ArcGIS Administrator is the license administrator where you can specify your license types (basic, standard, and advanced – concurrent or single use).